Black-footed gray langur

 The black-footed gray langur (Semnopithecus hypoleucos) is an Old World monkey, one of the species of langurs.
 Found in southern India, this, like other gray langurs, is a leaf-eating monkey.

 Taxonomy

 The black-footed gray langur was previously considered to be a subspecies of Semnopithecus entellus.
-Research done in 2003 by Brandon-Jones may indicate that it is a subspecies of Semnopithecus dussumieri.
+Research in 2003 may indicate that it is a subspecies of Semnopithecus dussumieri.
 Some experts believe that the species may be a naturally occurring hybrid of Semnopithecus johnii and Semnopithecus dussumieri.
-Currently S. dussumieri is considered a junior synonym of the black-footed gray langur.